lukoshkin/evangelist/README.md

 # Vim Proliferation

-General console and Jupyter settings empowered by Vim!
+General settings of console and Jupyter that are empowered by Vim!
-It includes bash- and zsh-plugins, contemporary Vim configurations, and Jupyter Notebook extensions.
+The package includes bash- and zsh-plugins, up-to-date Vim configurations, and Jupyter Notebook extensions.

-***A quick and easy way to set up your every working place!***
+***A quick and easy way to configure all your workstations!***
-Laptop, remote server, docker container - from now on, they all exploit the same settings\*.
+Your laptop, the remote server you use, a docker container - from now on, a couple of commands and they all have the same settings<sup>\*</sup>.
-No need to manually restore you configs every time you buy a new laptop or reinstall the OS.
+No need to manually restore your configs each time you buy a new laptop or reinstall the OS.

 ---
-\* the settings shipped by **evangelist**.
-How similar they are on different machines
+<sup>\*</sup> the settings shipped by **evangelist**.
+Their similarity on different machines
 &ensp;will depend on the similarity of installed components among those machines.

 <br>